 Walk to End Alzheimer’s™

-Sigma Kappa encourages members to participate in the Alzheimer’s Association annual Walk to End Alzheimer’s™.
+Sigma Kappa members are encouraged to participate in the Alzheimer’s Association annual Walk to End Alzheimer’s™.
 The Sigma Kappa Foundation participates as national gold team with a goal of 100 teams raising $200,000.

 Walk to End Alzheimer’s is more than a walk; it’s the nation’s largest event to raise awareness and funds for Alzheimer’s care, support and research.
 It is an inspiring experience that calls participants to unite in a movement to reclaim the future for millions.
 Participants will learn about Alzheimer’s disease and how to get involved with this critical cause, from advocacy opportunities, the latest in Alzheimer’s research and clinical trials and support programs and services.